Tutor: Vlad Podgurschi

 What has been your greatest tutoring success?

-My greatest tutoring success is getting students that refused to consider science as a university option understanding the subject and become passionate about it before finally studying it at a higher education level.
+My greatest tutoring success is getting students that refused to consider science as a university option to understand the subject and become passionate about it before finally studying it at a higher education level.